flowground/amazonaws-com-codepipeline-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### PutJobSuccessResult
-### Represents the success of a job as returned to the pipeline by a job worker.
-Only used for custom actions.
+> Represents the success of a job as returned to the pipeline by a job worker.
+Only used for custom actions.<br/>

 #### Input Parameters
 * `Action` - _required_